-Identifying Different Types of ED Events
+Identifying Different Types of ED Visits

-The HCUP data element ED event distinguishes among the different types of ED events.
-Appendix A, Table A.7 provides the number and percentage of records in the 2014 NEDS for each of the five ED event types.
+The HCUP data element EDevent distinguishes among the different types of ED visits.
+Appendix A, Table A.7 provides the number and percentage of records in the 2015 NEDS for each of the five types of ED visits.